-Puerto Rico's approach is to complement, rather than duplicate, the obligations that carriers Claro and Liberty have through the Federal Communications Commission (FCC) under the Uniendo program to extend broadband service universally across Puerto Rico.17 Recognizing these commitments, the Puerto Rico Broadband Program will not deploy last-mile broadband with BEAD funding but will instead accept applications for the development and management of an open access conduit network.
-This network will be island-wide, covering all geographic areas of Puerto Rico.
+Puerto Rico's approach is to complement, rather than duplicate, the obligations that carriers Claro and Liberty have through the Uniendo Program to extend broadband service universally across Puerto Rico.
+Recognizing these commitments, the Puerto Rico Broadband Program will not deploy last-mile broadband with BEAD funding but will instead accept applications for the development and management of an open access conduit network.
+This network will be islandwide, covering all geographic areas of Puerto Rico.
 The Puerto Rico Broadband Program will ensure through development with all bidders, engineering, and stakeholder partners that the conduit route is designed for universal coverage, including rural locations, and that any prospective subgrantees are prepared to deliver the complete route.
 Specific project routes will be identified through the engineering process prior to the competitive bids, and will reflect the following factors:

-- Ability to interconnect with and complement existing resilient conduit and dark fiber facilities available on reasonable and carrier-neutral terms; - Interconnection with colocation facilities and landing stations, especially those to be created through the Puerto Rico Broadband Program's complementary Capital Projects Fund ARPA projects; - Creation of resilient routes that connect more rural communities with more densely developed parts of Puerto Rico; and - Ability to pass close to eligible community anchor institutions.
+- Ability to interconnect with and complement existing resilient conduit and dark fiber facilities available on reasonable and carrier-neutral terms; - Interconnection with colocation facilities and landing stations, especially those to be created through the Puerto Rico Broadband Program's complementary CPF-supported projects, made available under ARPA;